bogeunnet/BasicNotifications_withAA/README.md

 ------------

 The [Notification API][1] allows the app developers to display a message outside of your application's normal UI.
+Plus Android Auto

 The class [Notification][2] was added in the Android 3.0 (API level 11), but this sample refers to the [NotificationCompat][3] class (part of the [support library][4]),